casparvitch/qdmpy/README.md

     - Type of hamiltonian to fit, if that bfield method is used.
 Or always fit if not 'bxyz' or 'approx_bxyz' assuming non-B parameters.
 Current options are in fact only 'bxyz' and 'approx_bxyz'.
 - freqs_to_use
     - Which frequencies (e.g. lorentzian posns) to use for field retrieval.
 Must be len-8 iterable of values that evaluate as True/False (>=1 must be True).
-- single_bnv_choice
+- single_unv_choice
     - If option 'prop_single_bnv' given for 'field_method' but number of frequencies fit is 2 or 3, this option resolves ambiguity in which bnv to utilize.
-This option is used like so: single_bnv = bnvs[single_bnv_choice - 1].Note that `freqs_to_use` must still be set (to use 2 freqs only).
+This option is used like so: single_bnv = bnvs[single_unv_choice].Note that `freqs_to_use` must still be set (to use 2 freqs only).
 - diamond_ori
     - Diamond crystal orientation -> see qdmpy.constants.
 Default: HPHT orientation.
 Format: `<top face orientation>_<edge face orientation>`.
 - auto_read_bias